Feb 12 2025 @ 08:00 - 10:00

 We are delighted to welcome the following speakers and moderators:

 Mr. Ken Hynes is the CEO of Artha Networks, the impact advisory arm of Rianta Capital.
 He brings over 20 years of experience in international development.
-He led advisory projects for both private and public sector clients across the Caribbean, Africa, and Asia on competitiveness, innovation, and access to capital.Ken is based in Boston.
+He has led advisory projects for both private and public sector clients across the Caribbean, Africa, and Asia on competitiveness, innovation, and access to capital.
+Ken is based in Boston.

-Mr. Keyvan Izadi is a global expert in climate change and Natural Resource Management with extensive experience in developing participatory, integrated and sustainable solutions worldwide, including with the US government, UNDP, and Netherlands SNV.
+Mr. Keyvan Izadi is a global expert in climate change and natural resource management with extensive experience in developing participatory, integrated and sustainable solutions worldwide, including with the US government, UNDP, and Netherlands SNV.
 Keyvan is based in Colorado.

-Mr. Kwang Kim is the co-founder and co-Chair of IFB Seoul.
+Mr. Kwang Kim is the co-founder and co-chair of IFB Seoul.
 He is the Chairman of the Board for the Human Flourishing Foundation (HFF) as part of the Economics of Mutuality Alliance and Partner at Sohnamu-Artha Ventures.
 Kwang is the former regional lead for International Finance Corporation in Latin America and the country representative for the Asia Foundation in Korea.
 He is based in Seoul.

 This event is hosted by The Wells Investment and Sohnamu-Artha Ventures, in partnership with Impact for Breakfast Global.